v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 This is the final setup step!

 We are ready to link Perforce with the Azure DevOps pipeline with a Perforce trigger.
 This trigger goes into action whenever a change happens on a specified branch in the depot.
 In our example, we want the trigger to fire whenever there is a change committed to the //depot/ShooterGame branch.
-The trigger will call a shell script (“call_ado_pipeline.sh”) that will send a REST call to Azure DevOps to activate a pipeline.
+The trigger will call a shell script (*call_ado_pipeline.sh*) that will send a REST call to Azure DevOps to activate a pipeline.

 16. First, find out the number of the Azure DevOps pipeline you just created.
-The easiest way is to go to Pipelines, then click on your pipeline.
+The easiest way is to go to Pipelines, then click your pipeline.
 The browser URL bar will display something like

 ```
 https://dev.azure.com/gamestudio/ShooterGameBuildPipeline/_build?definitionId=1